AdaCore/spark2014/docs/lrm/source/statements.rst

    established from the statement list before the cut point.
 Only the given Boolean expression is carried forward.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: PR 5.9 SS Pragma Assert_And_Cut is like pragma Assert but it also acts as a cut point.

 #.
 Pragma Assume is the same as a pragma Assert except that there is no
    proof obligation to prove the truth of the Boolean expression that is its actual parameter.
-[Pragma Assume indicates to proof tools that the expression can be assumed to be True].
+[Pragma Assume indicates to proof tools that the expression can be assumed to be True.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: PR 5.9 SS Pragma Assume is like pragma Assert but creates no proof obligation.

 .. centered:: **Legality Rules**